Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-3

-After the two small corners of the Futou were knotted and dangling behind, people gradually felt that they were not beautiful or dignified enough, so they tried to do all kinds of exaggerated transformations and fix them, and the two corners became the decorative focus of the Futou.
+After the two small corners of the Futou were knotted and dangling behind, people gradually that they were not beautiful or dignified enough, so they tried to do all kinds of exaggerated transformations and fix them, and the two corners became the decorative focus of the Futou.

 During the three hundred years from the early Tang Dynasty to the late Tang Dynasty, it became longer and longer, and the bones were added and bent into various fixed shapes.